 Art House contracts with a wide variety of artists specializing in varying media.
 We are proud to have some of the best printmakers, ceramicists and mixed-media artists in Cleveland!
 All of the artists working with Art House have a high level of training and bring a wealth of teaching experience.

 Alexis is an artist and art educator.
 Over the past five years Ms. Hedderson has taught art to preschool students at Laurel School.
 She developed art experiences for 3 and 4 year olds including printmaking, screen printing, collage, painting and collaborative projects.
 She also initiated a yoga class for 3-5 year olds and created her own yoga curriculum.
-This past summer Alexis managed Literary Lots, a free, community literary and art camp.
+Alexis managed Literary Lots, a free, community literary and art camp.
 The goal of the camp was to bring children’s books to life in open, underutilized space in Cleveland.
 Ms. Hedderson currently teaches at Urban Community School and Art House.
 In her spare time she enjoys reading, making her own art, yoga, and spending time with family and friends.

 Augusto C. Bordelois graduated from the University of Havana with a major in English Language and Literature.
 He has also studied sculpture, ceramics, costume design for theatre and cinema, classical drawing and painting.